ke8ctn/SigMF/sigmf-spec.md

 #### Datatypes

-The values in each key/value pair must be one of the following datatypes.
+The values in each key/value pair MUST be one of the following datatypes.

 | type    | long-form name                         | description                                                   |
 | ------- | -------------------------------------- | ------------------------------------------------------------- |